 - Humidify your home.

 Try this during the dry winter months or year-round if you live in a dry climate.
 Moisture in the air (humidity) helps keep your mucous membranes moist and more resistant to bacteria.
 You can use a humidifier in the bedroom while you sleep.
 But use care if a person in the home has asthma or allergies, because mold or other particles that collect in the humidifier can make these conditions worse.
-Clean humidifiers on a regular basis.
+Follow the directions for cleaning the machine.

 - Stop smoking, and avoid breathing others' smoke.

 Smoke irritates the throat tissues and may make you more likely to get an infection.

 The most common symptoms of strep throat are:

 - A sudden, severe sore throat without coughing, sneezing, or other cold symptoms.

 - Pain when you swallow, or trouble swallowing.